As an Amazon Associate I earn from qualifying purchases.

 Spot the difference?
 I’ll give you a minute, there’s not much to see.

-Long story short, most label printers have very similar hardware and no discernible differences for day to day label printer.
+Long story short, most label printers have very similar hardware and no discernible differences for day-to-day label printing.

 My Zebra LP 2844 Review